 But then there are your feelings, and your natural desire to share them with the people who matter most.
 This is no doubt an emotionally charged time for you, too.
 You may have imagined a different future for your child, and you may be wrestling with how that future may have changed.
 And you’re no doubt worried for your daughter.
 While things are getting better for LGBT kids and adults every day, it’s certainly not always easy.
 But while I understand the desire to reach out to family for support to help you process what’s happening in your life, I firmly believe you need to honor your daughter’s wishes for privacy.

 But that doesn’t mean you can’t get support!
-You’re here on the The Parents Project, so you’ve already found a great community of caring people.
+You’re here on My Kid Is Gay, so you’ve already found a great community of caring people.
 There are other online resources that can offer helpful advice and a hopeful vision for the future, many of which are conveniently compiled here: www.theparentsproject.com/resources.
 If you’re seeking a real, live person to talk to, I’d recommend that you check out your local chapter of PFLAG (www.PFLAG.org).
 PFLAG offers a national network of support groups where people who have faced situations much like yours offer a safe space to talk about what you’re going through.

 Bide your time with your daughter—as she gets more comfortable with her identity as a gay kid, and feels your continued love and support, she’ll likely be more open to sharing her sexual orientation with others.
 And when she’s ready, ask for her input in how the news should be shared.
 Does she want to tell family and friends herself, or would she rather you take the lead?
 It will probably depend on the person and the situation.
 Bear in mind that coming out is almost always a gradual process—it’s impossible to tell everyone all at once.
 We can only hope that your daughter experiences acceptance and affirmation as she broadens the network of people who know she’s gay.
 Stick with her through this process and offer as much help and guidance as she is willing to accept, and be there for her should she hit any bumps in the road with people who are uncomfortable, intolerant, or just plain mean.